CalabreseLab/seekr2.0_update_manuscript/wiggles/README_general_wiggle_instructions.md

 bash bam_to_bed12_2_27_24_local.sh </path/to/previous/bamfiles>
 ```

 If you split by strand, this will be your path to the strands/ directory.
-If you did not, then it will be the path to your output from the end of [step 2](https://github.com/CalabreseLab/seekr2.0_update_manuscript/blob/main/wiggles/README_general_wiggle_instructions.md#2-downsample-and-merge-replicates).
+If you did not, then it will be the path to your output from the end of [step 2](https://github.com/CalabreseLab/seekr2.0_update_manuscript/blob/main/wiggles/README_general_wiggle_instructions.md#2-downsample-and-merge-replicates---local).

-## 5. Standardize Signal by Read Counts
+## 5. Standardize Signal by Read Counts - Local
 **NECESSARY MODULES/SOFTWARE: samtools/1.18**

 If you would like to compare the signal between wiggle tracks (to compare conditions), it is important to standardize by the number of aligned reads in the dataset.
 If you do wish to standardize your wiggle track signal, run: